davidson16807/tectonics.cpp/doc/file-structure-by-category-theory.md

 I've found the approach offers numerous advantages, which I will enumerate.

 * Dependencies can be easily reasoned with.
+A file for a type only depends on other types to define its structure.
+A file for a homset only depends upon the the types that it maps to or from.
+The only exception I've found is with standard libraries or libraries that should probably count as such (e.g. vector math libraries).
+* Build times are generally quicker since dependencies for a file can be more cleanly defined.
 * Functionality can be quickly navigated to.
 * Namespaces boundaries are well defined mathematically.
 * File boundaries are well defined mathematically.